Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots

 The control problem consists in following three circular trajectories assigned at the bodies tips.
 The commanded references in the robot base coordinates are (in [\si{\meter}])

 and

 Given the highly underactuation, the derivation of a Cartesian controller with proven stability guarantees is not straightforward and not addressed yet in the control literature.
 We thus solve the control problem in two steps.
-First, the Cartesian trajectory $\tv_{d} = \rb{ \tv_{1_{d}}^{T} \,\, \tv_{2_{d}}^{T} \,\, \tv_{3_{d}}^{T} }^{T}$ is sampled and used to solve a static problem, which provides the unique equilibrium compatible with the unactuated dynamics and reference.
-The ID procedure offers a mean of efficiently solving the statics since, in a robot equilibrium, the following holds
+First, the Cartesian trajectory $\tv_{d} = \rb{ \tv_{1_{d}}^{T} \,\, \tv_{2_{d}}^{T} \,\, \tv_{3_{d}}^{T} }^{T}$ is sampled and used to solve a static problem, which provides the unique equilibrium compatible with the unactuated dynamics for the given reference.
+Remarkably, the ID procedure offers a mean of efficiently solving also the statics since, in a robot equilibrium, the following holds

 where $\uv_{eq}(\qv_{eq})$ is the actuation force -- here obtained from a Cartesian regulator -- and $\qv_{eq}$ the unknown equilibrium.
 Specifically, the above equation can be solved numerically with a Newton-Raphson routine calling iteratively Algorithm~\ref{alg:Kane inverse recursive}.
 The equilibria, obtained by solving~\eqref{eq:sim1:statics} at the sampled time instants, are then interpolated into a twice differential trajectory and converted into a smooth reference $\yv_{d}(t)$ for the actuation coordinates (the tendons elongation inside the robot), which are then commanded through a partial feedback linearization (PFBL) on the collocated dynamics~\citep{pustina2024input}.
 Thanks to the stability of the zero dynamics~\citep{pustina2022feedback}, the controller guarantees proven global exponential stability and takes the form